matthias-ong/Chemistry-with-VR/README.md

 ![](https://github.com/ToM4tto/CSD3120-IPA/blob/main/screenshots/xrauthorComplete.png)

 ## How to run as standalone on a browser locally?
 Ensure you have [**Python**](https://www.python.org/) installed as we will be using a Python server.
 Check that the `dist/app` folder is there and it contains the HTML and JS files, if not do `npm run build` to generate them.
+You may of course use other servers if you would like, alternatively, you can launch the developmental build's **webpack** server.

 **Step 1**: Run the command ``python -m http.server`